Disney increasing park tickets for certain times of year

 "Our pricing provides guests a range of options that allow us to better manage demand to maximize the guest experience and is reflective of the distinctly Disney offerings at all of our parks," said Disney spokeswoman Jacquee Wahler.

-Starting Sunday, "value" days for Magic Kingdom will cost $107 for adults and $101 for children, which represent a $2 increase.
-During "regular" time, park visitors will pay $5 more with prices jumping from $115 for adults to $109 for children.
+Starting Sunday, "value" days for Magic Kingdom cost $107 for adults and $101 for children, a $2 increase.
+During "regular" time, park visitors pay $5 more with prices jumping from $115 for adults to $109 for children.
 The "peak" prices remain the same at $124 for adults and $118 for children.

+At Disneyland, prices for single-day tickets also increased by $2 to $5.
+The regular price of admission at the Anaheim, California, park rose to $110, up from $105, beginning Sunday.
+A single-day ticket during peak periods climbed to $124 from $119.
+And the value ticket costs $97, up from $95.

-At Epcot, Hollywood Studios and Animal Kingdom, "value" one-day tickets will now be $99 for adults and $93 for children, which is a $2 bump for both.
-"Regular" times for adults will be $107 for adults and $101 for children, and "peak" tickets jump to $119 and $113, respectively for adults and children.
+At Epcot, Hollywood Studios and Animal Kingdom, "value" one-day tickets are now $99 for adults and $93 for children, which is a $2 bump for both.
+"Regular" times for adults are $107 for adults and $101 for children, and "peak" tickets jumped to $119 and $113, respectively for adults and children.
 The new prices represent a $5 increase across the board during "regular" and "peak" seasons.

 -